 There were 4,972 HIV cases diagnosed in Sarasota in 2016, 6% more than those diagnosed in 2015 (N=4,708).
 None of the statistics take into consideration the number of people living with HIV who are untested and undiagnosed.
 With the rate of HIV incidences on the rise, we must continue to spread the vision of hope and healing.
 We envision a world without HIV, achieved through our mission to save lives by treating and preventing the incidences of HIV, hepatitis C and STDs.

-In order to generate additional revenue for the general program services for CAN, its “Preferred Pharmacy Program” was implemented.
+In order to generate additional savings for the general program services for CAN, its “Preferred Pharmacy Program” was implemented.
 The 340B Drug Discount Program*, which is administered by the Office of Pharmacy Affairs within the Health Resources and Services Administration, provides funding generated from the drug discount received from the pharmaceutical manufacturers. (*340B is not a federally funded program.)